leangjia/blender_docs/manual/modeling/surfaces/primitives.rst

 NURBS Curve
 ===========

-Adds an generic curve of 4 control pints forming an arc.
+Adds an generic curve of four control points forming an arc.

 NURBS Circle